Gracerosen/javascript-intro/README.md

-<strong>Libraries<.strong> - contain methods that can be called by appending the library name with a period ., the method name, and a set of parentheses.
+<strong>Libraries</strong> - contain methods that can be called by appending the library name with a period ., the method name, and a set of parentheses.

 Math.random();
 // ☝️ Math is the library